owhite/balancing-robot-notes/DOCS/PID_fail1.md

 ## What I found was:

-- The teensy is running control at 1 kHz but ESC sent data at 500 Hz.
+- The teensy is running its control loop at 1 kHz but my configuratino of MESC sent data at 500 Hz.
 - If you're not careful the teensy reused stale velocity samples
-- The fix was to add this to the top of the control loop:
+- The fix was to basically gate calculations, by adding this to the top of the control loop:

 ```c
 if (!sup->esc[0].state.alive) return;